Enapter/marketplace/relays/sonoff_dual_r3_ewelink/README.md

     docker build -t nkrasko/ewelink-rest-api-server -f ./docker/Dockerfile .
     ```

+    In case if you plan to run the docker container on Gateway (Option 2 below) you need to keep in mind that Enapter Gateway software is x86 based.
+This is important to know when you are building your docker container on other architecture, for example, Appe M1 (ARM) CPU.

+    If that is the case, build docker container the following way

+    ```zsh
+    docker build --platform=linux/amd64 -t nkrasko/ewelink-rest-api-server -f ./docker/Dockerfile .
+    ```

 3. Run docker container

     - **Option 1.** Run docker container on general server.